php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

         //
     }

-Since all relationships also serve as query builders, you can add further constraints to which comments are retrieved by calling the `comments` method and continuing to chain conditions onto the query:
+Of course, since all relationships also serve as query builders, you can add further constraints to which comments are retrieved by calling the `comments` method and continuing to chain conditions onto the query:

     $comment = App\Post::find(1)->comments()->where('title', 'foo')->first();

 Like the `hasOne` method, you may also override the foreign and local keys by passing additional arguments to the `hasMany` method:

     return $this->hasMany('App\Comment', 'foreign_key');

     return $this->hasMany('App\Comment', 'foreign_key', 'local_key');

 <a name="one-to-many-inverse"></a>
 ### One To Many (Inverse)

 Now that we can access all of a post's comments, let's define a relationship to allow a comment to access its parent post.
 To define the inverse of a `hasMany` relationship, define a relationship function on the child model which calls the `belongsTo` method:

     <?php